theupdateframework/taps/candidate-fulcio-tap.md

       “bundle”:  BUNDLE }
       , ... ]
 ```
-Where BUNDLE is an object that contains the transparency log verification information, Fulcio X.509 signing certificate, and a signature over targets metadata, conforming to the [format defined by Sigstore](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto).
+Where BUNDLE is an object that contains the verification information (transparency log references or timestamps), Fulcio X.509 signing certificate, and a signature over targets metadata, conforming to the [format defined by Sigstore](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_bundle.proto).
 The transparency log verification information includes a signed timestamp (SET) from Rekor promising inclusion in the Rekor transparency log.

 ## Signing
 In order to sign metadata using Fulcio, a developer MUST: